Lahbab vs DDCR safari, Dubai's open dunes vs the permit-only reserve

 Red Lahbab dunes and the DDCR protected reserve

-Iron-oxide red Lahbab at sunset, ghaf-tree silhouettes inside the DDCR, a Land Cruiser on Big Red, a 1950s Land Rover Defender on a conservation route, and an Arabian oryx at the dawn feed.
+Iron-oxide red Lahbab at sunset, ghaf-tree silhouettes inside the DDCR, a Land Cruiser on Big Red, a vintage 1950s Land Rover on a conservation route, and an Arabian oryx at the dawn feed.

 Lahbab vs DDCR · what changes